 Soon, the hand finds itself in the middle of storming traffic where it struggles to hold on to its life (the umbrella), but it never lets it go.
 The Astronaut gives it one last look of assurance and this is when the hand finds itself drifting through space, right towards its desired direction.

 This entire scene in itself holds so much significance in the overarching plot and involves so many allegories of its own, that it can actually qualify as a standalone short film in itself.
-It basically draws a picture of how life can often be full of uncertainties, and even during the times when we know right where we want to be, we cannot expect a linear path towards our desired ambitions.
+It basically draws a picture of how life can often be full of uncertainties, and even during the times when we know right where we want to be, we cannot expect a linear path toward our desired ambitions.
 The hand takes a leap of faith and plunges into the uncertainty of its journey.
-Along the way, things don’t work out the way it expected them to, but it still holds on to its dreams and hopes to live through its self-created shit-storm.
+Along the way, things don’t work out the way it expects them to, but it still holds on to its dreams and hopes to live through its self-created shit-storm.

-In this scene, the Astronaut signifies how just like landing on the moon was a giant leap for mankind, for the hand, a mere quest of crossing a busy street is a giant leap of its own.
+In this scene, the Astronaut signifies how, just like landing on the moon was a giant leap for mankind, for the hand, a mere quest of crossing a busy street is a giant leap of its own.
 And if it does manage to reach its end goal, it will be as big of an achievement for it as reaching the moon.

 The Significance of the Fly